deffi/coffle/README.md

 ----------

-All configuration file templates managed by coffle are placed beneath one directory, the *coffle repository* (also called *source directory*; note that this has nothing to do with the directory where the coffle source code is located).
+All configuration file templates managed by coffle are placed beneath one directory, the *coffle repository*.
 All commands shown in this section must be executed in the coffle repository.

 The files are *built* by processing the templates from the coffle repository and writing the results to a subdirectory of the coffle repository.
 The files